idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

 !listing sfr/abtr_xsgen_workflow/xs_generation_mesh.i start=Define and apply coarse mesh to RZ mesh

+Finally, `Mesh/data_driven_generator` indicates to the mesh generator system to define the input heterogeneous mesh specfications through metadata defined by [!ac](RGMB), instead of building a physical heterogeneous input mesh.
+The value of this parameter should point to the name of the `EquivalentCoreMeshGenerator` instance, and this is an optimization that Griffin requires to speed up mesh generation workflows that invoke `EquivalentCoreMeshGenerator`.

 ### Input Parameters Specific to MC$^2$-3 Execution and Overall Cross Section Generation Workflow id=subsec:mcc3_params

-Running Griffin on the `xs_generation_mesh.i` file explained in [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core] generates a checkpoint file that will be imported and loaded into the `[Mesh]` block of the `xs_generation.i` file.
-Since the  generated mesh does not contain any information about the isotopic compositions related to each region ID defined on the input mesh, the `[Compositions]` block is used to map the region ID's defined in `xs_generation_mesh.i` to physical isotopic compositions within each region:
+As explained in [#subsec:rgmb_meshgen] and [#subsec:rz_eqv_core], `xs_generation_mesh.i` defines the `[Mesh]` block that generates a 2-D R-Z mesh from a fully-heterogeneous core geometry definition.
+However, since the output mesh does not contain any information about the isotopic compositions related to each region ID defined on the input mesh, the `[Compositions]` block in `xs_generation.i` is used to map the region ID's defined in `xs_generation_mesh.i` to physical isotopic compositions within each heterogeneous region:

 !listing sfr/abtr_xsgen_workflow/xs_generation.i block=Compositions